w3c/wot-usecases/HOWTO.md

 3. Think about how we could solve the issues (both from the UC calls and added offline) and generate Pullrequests for the [proposed Process.md](https://github.com/w3c/wot-usecases/blob/main/Process.md) and put "Process" label to them
 4. Discuss the Issues/Pullrequests labeled with "Process" during the Use Cases TF call

-## Extract ideas from the Use Cases call minutes and categorie the ideas
+## Extract ideas from the Use Cases call minutes and categorize the ideas
 [Jan-24 minutes](https://www.w3.org/2024/01/24-wot-uc-minutes.html)

 Who gave what kind of ideas about what topic during the call?